 01 Oct How Do Customers Perceive Your Business?

-You walk in and there is beautiful music playing.
-The air is clean and fresh, and… you notice beautiful fresh flowers on the counter.
-A woman looks up, smiles at you and says “Hello Lucy, it’s great to see you this morning.”
-Wow, you think, how did she know my name (it’s amazing what a quick look in the appointment book can do to make clients feel welcome.)
-You find a seat, it’s a comfortable one (not that you are going to be waiting long…) and then, for the ultimate in great first impressions, the receptionist asks if you want something to drink.
+Imagine this scenario: you walk into your office and there is beautiful music playing.
+The air is clean and fresh, and you notice fresh flowers on the counter.
+A woman looks up from the front desk, smiles at you and says “Hello (your name), it’s great to see you this morning.”
+Wow, you think, how did she know who I am?
+It’s amazing what a quick look in the appointment book can do to make clients feel welcome.
+You find a seat, it’s a comfortable one (not that you are going to be waiting long), and then, for the ultimate in great first impressions, the receptionist asks if you want something to drink.
 Oh my, you think, what is this?
 A spa?
 A restaurant?
-You decline and she points to the assortment of current great magazines that you can’t wait to start looking through.
+You decline and she points to the assortment of current great magazines.
 Within a minute or two, the person you are scheduled to meet with comes into the reception area to personally greet you and walk you back to his or her office.
-You stand, follow him/her through the office — receiving warm greetings and smiles from other office workers as you pass through the common areas.
+You stand, follow him/her to the office, and receive warm greetings and smiles from other office workers as you pass through the common areas.
 You instantly feel welcome and at ease.
-Most importantly, you feel ready to do business with the people in this company that are not only incredibly professional, but who have gone out of their way to make you feel so at home.
+Most importantly, you feel ready to do business with the people in this company that are not only incredibly professional, but who have gone out of their way to make you feel at home.

 If your business exists mostly online, Forbes Magazine says that presenting am updated website is just as important as creating a welcoming workspace.
 Take their advice and include catchy taglines, emotional photos, and an intuitive layout to keep the user scrolling.
 The more links they click on, the more interested they’ll become in working with you.